Managing the Online Reputation for your Business

 Act.
 Do not React.

 People will try to get your goat.
-Being online affords everyone the opportunity to post whatever they like with virtually no recourse.
+Being online allows everyone to post whatever they like with virtually no recourse.
 So what do you do when someone leaves a nasty comment about your business with an anonymous moniker?
 How do you respond?
 What do you say?
-Remember, preventative maintenance is key.
+Remember, preventative maintenance is critical.
 Have a process in place before a PR disaster hits.

-Not responding in a timely manner to online criticism can be seen as you simply not caring about the issue which reflects poorly and adds even more ire to the fire.
+Not responding promptly to online criticism can be seen as simply not caring about the issue, which reflects poorly and adds even more ire to the fire.
 However, responding rashly can be even worse.

-“THIS COMPANY IS A SCAM,” might be something you’ll see from a “brave” anonymous person online.
+“THIS COMPANY IS A SCAM” might be something you’ll see online from a “brave” anonymous person.
 Responding with, “WHATEVER.
 YOU’RE A SCAM AND WERE A TERRIBLE EMPLOYEE / CLIENT / HUMAN BEING,” is NOT the way to handle the situation, even if every ounce of your being wants to scream that from a mountaintop.

-Take a breath, read the review a couple of times, count to 10, and respond with a level head.
+Take a breath, read the review several times, count to 10, and respond with a level head.
 Engaging in conversation is a slippery slope, as you can get yourself into a wormhole.
 Try to keep it general and gather any personal information you can from the negative reviewer.
 Offer to reach out with a phone call or in-person meeting.
-Even if the individual who left the review might not be responsive to this, others will see you actually made a strong attempt to “right the wrong,” and you will look more trustworthy to those reading up on you.
+Even if the individual who left the review might not be responsive to this, others will see you made a solid attempt to “right the wrong,” you will look more trustworthy to those reading up on you.

-Now we get in to the ever-so-murky waters of trolls and fake reviews.
-You’ll have to come to terms with the fact that some people on the Internet just exist to hate on everything.
-Fake reviews, on the other hand, are a bit more difficult to handle.
+Now we get into the ever-so-murky waters of trolls and fake reviews.
+You’ll have to come to terms with the fact that some people on the Internet exist to hate everything.
+On the other hand, fake reviews are a bit more challenging to handle.
 Best practice for obvious spam from Internet trolls?
-Respond with a bit of slight humor or a mere question about the review.
-If you can’t tell if the review is fake or not, treat it like a real one until you’re 100% sure it’s not.
+Respond with slight humor or a mere question about the study.
+If you can’t tell if the review is fake, treat it as accurate until you’re 100% sure it’s not.
 Follow the previously discussed measures to take to deal with the negative review.

 Above all, act like a grownup.
-Don’t get drawn into grade-school squabbles of he said, she said and blame games.
-If a negative reviewer tries to get you going down a wormhole like this, back up, and realize it’s getting neither of you anywhere.
-Best to just move on.
+Don’t get drawn into grade-school squabbles of he said, she said, and blame games.
+If a negative reviewer tries to get you down a wormhole like this, back up and realize it’s not getting you anywhere.
+Best to move on.

 Get Legal (If you have to)

-While anyone can say anything about anyone anywhere online, there are still legal actions companies can take should things get wildly out of hand.
-Make sure you understand fully the policies and terms of service for all sites on which you are mentioned.
+While anyone can say anything about anyone anywhere online, companies can still take legal action if things get wildly out of hand.
+Ensure you fully understand the policies and terms of service for all sites you are mentioned.
 You can always sue for slander.
 But remember, lawsuits cost bundles and can take a long time.
-Lawsuits pertaining to online issues, especially, are not an open and shut case.
+Especially lawsuits about online issues are not open-and-shut cases.
 A LAWSUIT SHOULD BE YOUR LAST RESORT.

 Don’t Fake It Until You Make It

 Do not, we repeat, do not leave fake reviews anywhere for your company for the sole purpose of boosting your brand reputation.
-“Astroturfing,” or the act of employing fake reviews on one’s behalf, is very much frowned upon.
+“Astroturfing,” or employing fake reviews on one’s behalf, is frowned upon.
 This isn’t to say you can’t encourage and incentivize your employees to leave reviews when appropriate.
-Just make sure the reviews are legit, and there isn’t suddenly an influx of positive reviews from within the company when and if a bad review hits.
+Just ensure the reviews are legit, and there isn’t suddenly an influx of positive reviews from within the company when and if a bad review hits.

-What it boils down to is this: People are going to leave negative comments anywhere they can online.
-These can come from dissatisfied customers, ex-employees, people that just don’t like you for some reason, and everywhere in between.
+It boils down to this: People will leave negative comments anywhere they can online.
+These can come from dissatisfied customers, ex-employees, people that don’t like you for some reason, and everywhere in between.
 Be prepared for these comments and have a good Brand Reputation team or firm intact and ready to handle any situation that might arrive.
 The best you can do is your best.
 Like the late comedian Mitch Hedberg said, “You can’t please all the people all the time, and last night, all those people were at my show.”

 Cheers.